cofinalsubnets/mallow/README.md

 Mallow is a data deserializer and DSL that mildly eases the task of processing heterogeneous data sets.
 It is small, stateless, and strives to take simultaneous advantage of neat-o Ruby language features and functional programming techniques, while also reinventing ~~as few wheels as possible~~ ~~relatively few wheels~~ <  1 wheel / 20 LOC.

-An example of Mallow's versatility is Mallow::Test, a little testing library powered by Mallow.
-Mallow's own unit tests are written using Mallow::Test!
+An example of Mallow's versatility is Graham, a tiny testing library powered by Mallow and used for Mallow's own unit tests.

 ## Papa teach me to mallow ##